How do I find a lawyer?

 Consider interning or volunteering at a trade organization in the area you’re interested in as well as writing papers.
 For instance, the RIAA (Recording Industry Association of America) has a writing competition, and some of industry employers and organizations have internships.
 You may also want to subscribe to the trade publications as well as entertainment-related legal treatises.
 Almost every industry and segment thereof has national and regional conferences – join trade associations and attend industry conferences, seminars, and showcases to meet people.
 Speak, write articles, and put together educational and networking programs with local industry parties and with other lawyers (maintaining high regards for the Bar’s ethics rules in this regard).

 Having an extended network can be as important as having extensive knowledge.
-The internet (including blogs) are a good source of information as to both.
 Join either (or both) the ABA’s Sports & Entertainment Committee or the Florida Bar’s Entertainment, Arts & Sports Law section.
 Also consider the Business Law Section, Intellectual Property Committee as well as the Media Law Committee.
 Along with networking with industry parties, these provide avenues to find career opportunities.
 Immerse yourself in the local arts scene of your interest and be sure this is a subculture in which you are comfortable.